 I’d have liked the chance to try Maitrea’s sister restaurant, Lehká Hlava — Czech for clear head, situated right by the river.
 However, our last evening, our group had dinner at Prague’s Municipal Building.

 Far from its drab, institutional-sounding-name, the Municipal Building is an Art Nouveau palace.
 As anyone with any kind of special diet knows, finding something appropriate to eat at big events can be a challenge.

 Saying Jsem vegan — I am vegan — may earn blank, even frosty, stares.
 A colleague created signage for me, and it worked wonders.
 Rather than — surprise! — svičková served to everyone else, I got an assortment of sautéed vegetables that pleased me and generated interest and a certain longing among my omnivorous colleagues.

-Veggie Visa’s Prague guide shows there’s lots more vegan exploring to do beyond what I managed during my brief stay, and so much more to experience in Prague, besides.
+Veggie Visa’s Prague guide shows there’s lots more vegan restaurants in Prague to explore, beyond what I managed during my brief stay, and so much more to experience in Prague, besides.
 So I’m holding on to my vegan card for my next visit.

 Ellen Kanner is the award-winning soulful vegan author of Feeding the Hungry Ghost: Life, Faith and What to Eatfor Dinner ( VegNews’ 2013 Book of the Year, PETA’s debut Book of the Month Club pick), Huffington Post’s Meatless Monday blogger, Miami Herald syndicated columnist the Edgy Veggie and vegan writer for numerous publications.
 She’s a sought-after speaker, award-winning author and influencer on issues related to veganism, kitchen literacy, conscious eating, sustainability and farm to table.
 Visit Ellen at soulfulvegan.com.